 The following is a summary of the five bills that comprise the NYWEA (titles are this author’s):

-1. Prohibition of Differential Pay Because of Sex (Assembly Bill 6075 / Senate Bill 1): This bill increases, from 100 percent of the wages owed to 300 percent of the wages owed, the liquidated damages for willful violations by employers of New York’s equal pay law, N.Y.
+1. Prohibition of Differential Pay Because of Sex (Assembly Bill 6075 /Senate Bill 1): This bill increases, from 100 percent of the wages owed to 300 percent of the wages owed, the liquidated damages for willful violations by employers of Manhattan’s equal pay law, N.Y.
 Lab.
 Law § 194.

 The new law changes one of the exceptions to equal pay for male and female employees from “any other factor other sex” to “a bona fide factor other than sex, such as education, training, or experience.”
 The bill specifies that such bona fide factors may not be based on or derived from a sex-based differential in compensation, must be job-related with respect to the involved position, and must be consistent with “business necessity.”
 The new law defines “business necessity” as a factor that bears a manifest relationship to the involved employment.